kotegowder/newbie_to_ai/temp.md

   - The peripheral code exists inside platform/peripherals/<peripheral_name>.
 If <platform_name> is using the peripherals that already exist in platform/peripherals/<peripheral_name>, then this code can be reused.
 Otherwise, the code must be ported for platform specific peripherals.
   - Update platform/board/<platform_name>/Makefile with the appropriate path of the peripherals used.
-  - Update platform/board/<platform_name>/src/pal_baremetal/cmsis_intf.c with the correct instance of the peripherals used.
+  - Update platform/board/<platform_name>/src/pal_baremetal_intf.c or pal_cmsis_intf.c with the correct instance of the peripherals used.
   - Update the primary input for the TBSA-v8M tests, that is, target configuration file in platform/board/<platform_name>/tbsa_tgt.cfg.
 Use platform/boards/fvp/tbsa_tgt.cfg as reference.
   - Refer val/include/val_target.h for structure details.